Deanb1996/GGJ2019/README.md

 # GGJ2019
-Global Game Jam January 2019.
+A 3D RTS game for PC developed by the Kodebolds for the Global Game Jam January 2019.

 We had 48 hours to make a game based on the theme, which was "What Home means to You".

 We decided to use two of the diversifiers:
 - Thomas Wasn't Alone (Use only simple shapes (cubes, triangles, circles, etc.) to represent every single element (characters, HUD, etc.) inside the game.)
 - Wanderlust (Your game tries to awaken interest in travel and visiting new places, with a focus on your home town.)